Q&A

 A. Yes, grid supply projects under the CSI program are expected to remain merchant in the PJM energy and capacity markets, and can enter into bilateral sales agreements as they see fit.

 A. No, but you would not receive the adder incentive for your storage under the CSI Program.
-It is possible, however, that a later addition of storage could qualify for the to-be-established Storage Incentive Program.
+It is possible, however, that a later addition of storage could qualify for the New Jersey Energy Storage Incentive Program (NJ SIP).
+More information on NJ SIP may be found on the Board’s Clean Energy website https://njcleanenergy.com/renewable-energy/programs/energy-storage-0 or under Docket No. QO22080540 on the Board’s Public Document Search tool.
+Interested parties are encouraged to subscribe to the Board’s listservs.

 A. Yes.
 To compete, projects will first be considered as solar-only projects in the appropriate tranche; awarded projects will then be considered as part of tranche 5, grid supply plus solar.
 The solar award stands if the storage does not get constructed.